Muntaha-Islam0019/task-tracker/README.md

 # TaskTracker

 An app for tracking tasks created using Angular.
-To use this, install Angular CLI and run command `ng serve`.
+To use this, after downloading the source code, install Angular CLI and run command `ng serve` on the source codes  directory.